-LRAP requires participants to place all of their eligible debt into Income-Based Repayment (IBR) offered by the Department of Education.
-Graduates who participate in IBR are never required to pay more than 15% of their discretionary income towards their loans.
+LRAP requires participants to place all of their eligible debt into Income-Based Repayment (IBR).
 LRAP will not cover loan payments for loans placed in other repayment plans.

 The Law School will offer an annual loan equal to the amount of the total eligible yearly IBR payments.
 A participant will never be awarded more than the amount that he or she is required to pay by the Department of Education.
 Extra payments towards loans will not be supported under LRAP.

-Graduates who choose to exit IBR will be subject to negative amortization by the Department of Education.
-This means that there will be an increase to the outstanding debt balance.
+Graduates who choose to exit IBR will be subject to negative amortization by the Department of Education, meaning there may be an increase to the outstanding debt balance.
 Depending upon when a graduate exits, this could be a significant amount added to their debt load.
 To assist with this issue, the Law School will offer graduates who have completed at least five years of public service in LRAP a one-time $10,000 payout.
 Clerkship years are included in the five years required for the payout.

-IMPORTANT: If you need to consolidate your loans, please note that Direct Lending is estimating a wait of 8 weeks.
+Important: If you need to consolidate your loans, please note that a Direct Consolidation Loan can take about 8 weeks.
 It is important to contact them as soon as possible if you need to have them process any paperwork for you.